portainer/d2k/README.md

 kubectl apply -f deploy/kubernetes.yaml
 ```

 For Swarm mode, set `D2K_SWARM_MODE=true` in the deployment manifest before applying.
-The single manifest covers both modes — the ClusterRole and ClusterRoleBinding for node and StorageClass access are always included.
+The single manifest covers both modes; the ClusterRole and ClusterRoleBinding for node and StorageClass access are always included.

 Connect Portainer or the Docker CLI to the d2k Service: